workingDog/scalakml/README.md

 I renamed a lot of the classes to be more like reference 2.
 As a result of the changes I broke the generated reading and writing of kml.

-To pursue the original idea of coding something to learn scala, I started coding (long hand) the reading and writing of the kml objects.
+To pursue the original idea of coding something to learn scala, I started coding (longhand) the reading and writing of the kml objects.
 From this I learned a lot about scala (and cutting and pasting of code).

 ## Packages